diningcity-group/vue-color-picker/README.md

 This repository is a fork of the awesome [Vue Color Gradient Picker](https://github.com/arthay/vue-color-gradient-picker).

-This color picker takes the same features as @arthay's picker, but with an updated user experience.
+This color picker takes the same features as the previous picker, but with an updated user experience.

 # Table of contents